 - 5.1 The InPhase performance management system has now been implemented and continues to be embedded across the organisation.
-The structure of the system for performance and planning, and the design of the relevant dashboards to display performance information in an intuitive and user friendly style, has been completed.
-It is envisaged that InPhase will continue to be developed where applicable. - 5.2 Full engagement with staff and departments across the organisation continues with InPhase, ensuring the involvement of all key stakeholders and end users. - 5.3 3PT is an acronym for a layered approach to portfolio, programme, project, and task management. - 5.4 The approach, development and implementation of the 3PT (Portfolio, Programme, Project, Tasks) is now well underway, teams across the organisation are attending development sessions and are using the new project templates now available in Office 365 SharePoint.
-As implementation moves forward the understanding of the 3PT framework is becoming embedded. - 5.5 3PT is now starting to form the future approach to managing work streams in a more structured and controlled environment.
+It is envisaged that InPhase will continue to be further developed where applicable. - 5.2 Full engagement with staff and departments across the organisation continues with InPhase, ensuring the involvement of all key stakeholders and end users. - 5.3 3PT is an acronym for a layered approach to portfolio, programme, project, and task management. - 5.4 Development of the 3PT infrastructure as a project itself has been completed.
+It is now being embedded across the Service to manage performance in a project environment as workstreams are identified for implementation.